vinceimbat/vinceimbat/content/My top three sources of self-actualization.md

 ---
-title: "My top three sources of self-actualization"
+title: My top three sources of self-actualization
-date: "2022-04-23"
+date: 2022-04-23
+aliases:
+  - My-top-three-sources-of-self-actualization
 tags:
+  - thoughts

-- "evergreens"
+  - evergreens
 ---

-Based on the [[Characteristics of Self-Actualization Scale]], my top three sources of self-actualization are:
+Based on the [[characteristics of self-actualization scale]], my top three sources of self-actualization are:

 1. **Continued freshness of appreciation (15.0)**
 2. **Truth seeking (14.0)**